Pulsed rocket motor

 The pulsed rocket motor is made by pouring each segment of propellant separately.
 Between each segment is a barrier that prevents the other segments from burning until ignited.
-At ignition of a second pulse the burning of the propellant generally destroys the barrier.
+At ignition of a second pulse, the burning of the propellant generally destroys the barrier.

-The benefit of the pulse rocket motor is that by the command ignition of the subsequent pulses, near optimal energy management of the propellant burn can be accomplished.
-Each pulse can have different thrust level, burn time, and achieved specific impulse depending on the type of propellant used, its burn rate, its grain design, and the current nozzle throat diameter.
+The benefit of the pulsed rocket motor is that, by the on-command ignition of the subsequent pulses, near-optimal energy management of the propellant burn can be accomplished.
+Each pulse can have a different thrust level and burn time, and achieve a different specific impulse depending on the type of propellant used, its burn rate, its grain design, and the current nozzle throat diameter.

+Examples

+Solid rocket motors are prized in military for their long shelf lives, but at the same time some control of the burn is desired.
+For example, the range of a missile can be extended by separating the burn into two pulses, one starting at launch and the other much later in its journey.
+Doing so would reduce the velocity of the missile during the majority of the course, therefore reducing losses to drag.
+The Chinese PL-15 air-to-air missile uses a dual-pulse motor.

+The American SM-3 surface-to-air missile uses a dual-pulse motor in its third stage, one before nosecone ejection, the other after.
+The kinetic kill vehicle of the SM-3 also uses a multi-charge solid fuel design, though the fuel is used here to feed a gas generator.